-Meet the staff.
+Meet the Volunteer Leadership Team.

 John Lombardo

-US Army Veteran, Founder & President
+US Army Veteran, Founder & CEO, and Christian Life and Wellness Coach

 Grace Lombardo

-Military Spouse & CFO
+Military Spouse

 Grace Lombardo is a dedicated military spouse and the Chief Financial Officer (CFO) of VFR Ministry.
 With extensive financial expertise, she is deeply committed to supporting veterans and first responders.
 Grace has an understanding of the unique challenges faced by military families and is passionate about providing spiritual and emotional support to those who selflessly serve. .